-Wout Van Aert wins 10th stage of Tour, Pinot loses time
+Thomas blowing in the wind at Tour de France

-ALBI, France (AP) — Tour de France rookie Wout Van Aert won a sprint to the line while Julian Alaphilippe kept the yellow jersey after contenders got trapped in an echelon in the final kilometers of Stage 10 on Monday.
+Once opened, the gap increased speedily, with yellow jersey-holder Julian Alaphilippe and Ineos riders setting a frenetic tempo until the end.

-A day before the first rest day, crosswinds caused the peloton to stretch and break up during the last 35 kilometers of the 217.5-kilometer trek from Saint-Flour to Albi in southwestern France.
+“We were straight on the front foot, we knew it was on us to drive it to the line,” Rowe said.
+“I was saying to the guys, ‘This is a TTT (team time trial) all the way to the finish line.'”

-Defending champion Geraint Thomas reached the finish line in the main pack but Frenchman Thibaut Pinot and other favorites were caught off guard and lost time.
+Tour de France rookie Wout Van Aert won the stage with a sprint to the line.
+But Thomas was the headline act.

 “I couldn’t think of anything better,” Thomas said.
 “It’s especially good on a day like today when you never expect it.
 It was just a positioning error from them and they lose a minute and a half.
 That’s how it goes.”